-In the theory and methods section of this article an argument was put forward that identification and separation of functional spaces may be difficult by only assessing estimates of P-total levels in soil.
+In the theory section of this article an argument was put forward that identification and separation of functional spaces may be difficult by assessment of only estimates of P-total levels in soil.
 A particular scepticism was proposed about a commonly occurring equalling of high P-total levels with the location of byres.
 This supposition is largely confirmed by the examples in this paper.
-With the exception of A11304 at Gedved Vest, none of the here proposed byres showed the highest CitPOI values (total phosphates extractable by citric acid).
-Identification of byres was only possible by a separation of the measured CitPOI into its organic and inorganic fractions, or through comparison with other byre-indicating evidence, providing the qualitative component necessary for making sense of an otherwise ambiguous phosphate signature.
-The indication of this result is therefore that some previously published interpretations of byres based on P-total-estimates alone may have to be reevaluated.
+Except for A11304 at Gedved Vest, none of the here proposed byres showed the highest CitPOI values (total phosphates extractable by citric acid).
+Identification of byres was only possible by separation of the here measured CitPOI into its organic and inorganic fractions, or through comparison to other byre indicating evidence.
+The indication of this result is that some previously published interpretations of byres based on P-total-estimates alone may have to be re-evaluated.